The History of Holy Family Church

 The Reverend Monsignor Jerome Feudjio was appointed Pastor of Holy Family Parish on July 24, 2005.
 He is a native of Cameroon, Africa.
 He was ordained by the Most Rev. Sean O’Malley for the Diocese of Saint Thomas in the U.S. Virgin Islands on September 29, 1990.
 He is presently Bishop of the Diocese of Saint Thomas in the Virgin Islands.

 From 2008 to 2020, Father Scantlebury was Pastor of Holy Family Parish.
 In January of 2014, Father Kerly François was appointed Associate Pastor.
-Father Scantlebury is presently Bishop-elect of the Diocese of Bridgetown, Barbados.
+Most Reverend Scantlebury is presently Bishop of the Diocese of Bridgetown, Barbados.

-As the current Administrator of Holy Family Church, Bishop Feudjio is assisted by Associate Pastor Father François.
+In August of 2021, Father Boniface-Blanchard Twaibu was appointed pastor of Holy Family Church.
+As the current pastor, Father Twaibu is assisted by Parochial Vicar Father François.
 This pastoral team and the whole parish is blessed with various church organizations whose mission is to serve the people of God at Holy Family Church and bring them closer to God.